wp-cli-confmaps/wp-cli-confmaps/README.md

 database table.

 TL;DR this:
-- This plugin manages WP options in your `wp_options` table
+- This WP-CLI package manages WP options in your `wp_options` table
 - Options' values are defined in PHP files
 - Per-environment definitions are supported
 - Definitions from multiple files files can be merged before applying the resulting configuration to the `wp_options` table